qky666/dokuwiki-plugin-file2dw/README.md

 ## Description

 file2dw is a plugin for dokuwiki.
 This plugin lets you import a document into Dokuwiki.
 It supports (at least) .odt, .doc, .docx formats.
-It should also work with any other document format that pandoc supports (are a lot).
+It should also work with any other document format that pandoc supports (they are a lot).

 ## Usage